t-chx/blog/_posts/2015-12-23-editor-5-beta.md

 Authors can disable "Auto-commit" from the settings dialog.
 Once a file is modified, you can commit changes by clicking the "Commit" button and entering a short description of your changes.

+### Login with GitHub

+Logining in the editor is now simpler; you can now signup and login directly from it using your GitHub, Facebook, Twitter or GitBook account.

 ### Download it!

 This version is still a pre-release, that may be unstable.
 We appreciate [your feedback](https://www.gitbook.com/contact).